hydex80/presence_detection_domoticz_fritzbox/README.md

 6. edit the scripts presence detection.sh and change all the settings including the IDX and host ip domoticz and your router. after that it should be working.

+Note
+This script is made for 2 devices, if you want 1 device of more then 2 devices you just have to change presence_detection.sh and change and code.
+If you want to make contributions to this script, feel free to do that!